A meditation community for all people who seek to manifest the values and principles of the Buddha in their daily lives.

 History

-San Francisco Insight Meditation Community (SFI) offers the teachings of the Buddha as they are developing in the West, including classes, retreats, and other events, as a community devoted to the embodiment of awakening in daily life.
 SFI began in 1992 as a group of 8-12 practitioners meeting weekly to meditate in the living room of one of the original members.
-SFI’s founding teacher, Eugene Cash, was an early student of Jack Kornfield, one of the first Americans to be ordained as a Buddhist monk in Burma in the 1970’s and who co-founded Sprit Rock Meditation Center, a widely recognized Buddhist retreat center in Woodacre, California.
+SFI’s founding teacher, Eugene Cash, was an early student of Jack Kornfield, one of the first Americans to be ordained as a Buddhist monk in Burma in the 1970’s who co-founded Sprit Rock Meditation Center, a widely recognized Buddhist retreat center in Woodacre, California.

-The most notable efforts have been in conjunction with our Sister Sangha, Dharmagiri, in South Africa, founded by our friends and longtime practitioners Thanisara and Kittisaro.
-Since 2000, San Francisco Insight has helped fund and support the launch of both Woza Moya and Khuphuka Projects, which serve thousands of people affected by AIDS in rural KwaZulu-Natal.
-Currently Dharmagiri is supporting Kulungile Project, an initiative of Sister Abegail Ntleko, which provides a loving home for vulnerable children.
-Sister Abe has spoken twice at SFI and was hosted by SFI during her receipt of the Unsung Hero Award which was presented to her by His Holiness the Dalai Lama in 2009.
+SFI maintains a strong orientation to the Theravadan tradition of Buddhism and Insight Meditation.
+Over the years, sangha members with a desire to put Buddhist values into action have initiated various community-support efforts, such as: the Caring Committee, serving the homeless through the city’s Project Homeless Connect program, tutoring children through the UUSF’s Up-on-Top after school program, and raising funds for victims of natural disasters in New Orleans, Sri Lanka, and Haiti.
+In conjunction with our Sister Sangha, Dharmagiri, in South Africa, founded by our friends Thanisara and Kittisaro, SFI helped fund and support the launch of the Woza Moya and Khuphuka Projects, which serve people affected by AIDS in rural KwaZulu-Natal.
+Currently Dharmagiri supports the Kulungile Project, an initiative of Sister Abegail Ntleko, which provides a loving home for vulnerable children.
+Sister Abe was hosted by SFI during her receipt of the Unsung Hero Award presented to her by His Holiness the Dalai Lama in 2009.

-SFI operated as a non-profit under the fiscal sponsorship of UUSF for many years until incorporating as its own independent religious non-profit on December 15, 2010.
-SFI is also a member of the Buddhist Insight Network, an emerging consortium of Insight Communities in North America and beyond.Dharmagiri.
+SFI operates as an independent religious non-profit, and is a member of the Buddhist Insight Network, an emerging consortium of Insight Communities in North America and beyond.